-A jurisdiction could consider restricting, removing or excluding options, permissions or alternative treatments set out in IFRS S1 and IFRS S2.
-15 A jurisdiction could also specify the alternative that must be used.
+- A jurisdiction could consider restricting, removing or excluding options, permissions or alternative treatments set out in IFRS S1 and IFRS S2.
+A jurisdiction could also specify the alternative that must be used.
 Restricting, removing or excluding options might affect interoperability with other jurisdictions requiring specific treatments or with other standards, such as the GRI Standards.
-The removal or exclusion of alternative treatments may be considered in developing the jurisdictional profile.
+The removal or exclusion of alternative treatments may be considered in developing the jurisdictional profile. - The ISSB included in IFRS S1 and IFRS S2 the concept of 'reasonable and supportable information that is available at the reporting date without undue cost or effort', drawn from a similar concept in IFRS Accounting Standards.
+This concept is intended to help entities establish parameters about the type of information they need to consider, and the associated effort required to obtain such information, to support disclosures.
+A jurisdiction could: - opt to remove the relief of considering undue cost or effort for some entities or particular industries; - provide further guidance and context for the application of undue cost or effort considerations; or - require disclosure of information that would otherwise be disclosed subject to judgement by the entity when applying IFRS S1 or IFRS S2.

-15 For example, a jurisdiction may consider the removal or exclusion of some sources of guidance in IFRS S1 for the identification of sustainability-related risks and opportunities or limiting the alternatives for GHG measurement methods applying IFRS S2, requiring the use of the GHG Protocol in all circumstances.
+For example, a jurisdiction might choose to consider the removal or exclusion of some sources of guidance in IFRS S1 for the identification of sustainability-related risks and opportunities or limiting the alternatives for GHG measurement methods applying IFRS S2, requiring the use of the GHG Protocol in all circumstances.

-- The ISSB included in IFRS S1 and IFRS S2 the concept of 'reasonable and supportable information that is available at the reporting date without undue cost or effort,' drawn from a similar concept in IFRS Accounting Standards.
-This concept is intended to help entities establish parameters about the type of information they would need to consider, and the associated effort required to obtain such information, to support disclosures.
-A jurisdiction: - could opt to remove the relief of considering undue cost or effort for some entities or particular industries: - could provide further guidance and context for the application of undue cost or effort considerations; or - could require disclosure of information that would otherwise be disclosed subject to judgement by the entity when applying IFRS S1 or IFRS S2. - The removal or qualification of these reliefs will be considered in developing the jurisdictional profile and will not affect the description of the jurisdictional approach to the extent the removal or qualification does not conflict with the requirements of IFRS S1 or IFRS S2, or obscure information required by those Standards. - 149 IFRS S1 and IFRS S2 require an entity to provide quantitative information on current and anticipated financial effects and connected information unless it is 'unable to do so', in which case it is required to provide qualitative information.
+- 149 The removal or qualification of these reliefs will be considered in developing the jurisdictional profile and will not affect the description of the jurisdictional approach to the extent the removal or qualification does not conflict with the requirements of IFRS S1 or IFRS S2, or obscure information required by those Standards. - 150 IFRS S1 and IFRS S2 require an entity to provide quantitative information on current and anticipated financial effects and connected information unless it is 'unable to do so', in which case the entity is required to provide qualitative information.
 Additionally, and in particular for anticipated financial effects, the ISSB decided that an entity should consider its skills, capabilities and resources in determining if it is 'able' to provide quantitative information.
 A jurisdiction may consider providing additional guidance for the application of these requirements and may establish thresholds to help determine an entity's ability to provide quantitative information due to its skills, capabilities and resources.
 As long as the additional guidance does not conflict with ISSB Standards, the provision of additional guidance by a jurisdiction does not affect the description of the jurisdictional approach.